James Moorhouse: Late life and legacy

 Moorhouse retired in 1903 to Taunton, Somerset; his wife died in August 1906.
 He had no children, but his wife's niece, Miss Edith Sale, was able to occupy the place of a daughter and be a companion to him.
 He kept up his habit of reading but took no further part in church work.
 He died in Taunton on 9 April 1915.
 The more important of his books include Our Lord Jesus Christ, the Subject of Growth in Wisdom (1866), The Expectation of the Christ (1878), The Teaching of Christ (1891), Dangers of the Apostolic Age (1891), and Church Work its Means and Methods (1894).
 His portrait at the time of his leaving Manchester was painted by Sir George Reid.
 A marble bust by Percival Ball is at the national gallery, Melbourne.

 Moorhouse was tall and big framed, a good cricketer and footballer in his youth and an excellent boxer.
 He was unpretentious in manner, and at Melbourne he at first astonished some people by smoking a pipe and going on his walks accompanied by a bulldog.
 He was thoroughly broad-minded and interested in current events, with a keen eye for humbug and priggishness.
 His sternness of feature and apparent coldness concealed from those who did not know him his great kindness of heart and strength of feeling.
 He was a tremendous worker and student, he had a clear logical mind, a sense of humour, great sincerity, and a natural gift of eloquence.
 These combined made him a remarkable preacher and lecturer and a great representative of his Church.
 He had a considerable influence on the life of Melbourne from 1876 to 1886 and those who had met him never forgot him.

+His name is commemorated in the series of Moorhouse lectures inaugurated in 1910 by Dr Green, Bishop of Ballarat, and perpetuated by Arthur Headlam, J. Stephen Hart, and others.